meebo/dumbproxy/README.rst

 LICENSE
 -------

-CouchDB-Lounge (including component subprojects) are licensed under the Apache License Please see the LICENSE_ file for details.
+CouchDB-Lounge (including component subprojects) are licensed under the Apache License.
+Please see the LICENSE_ and NOTICE_ files for details.

 This product also includes the following third-party components: